 CFD trading is advantageous as it enables you to benefit from all market conditions.
 Just buying BTC does not result in a profit, at least in the short-term, if the market is receding, whereas a correct CFD option will achieve this.
 Investing via CFD also makes it possible to trade via margin; ie. using money that you have borrowed.

 As cryptocurrencies have become more commonly traded instruments, the worldwide financial regulators have made moves to legislate on them.
 Laws have been put in place in order to protect the interests of investors and to ensure that cryptos are safe trading platforms.
 This has undoubtedly lent credibility to brokers and helped secure platforms for investors.

 What is the Best Payment Method for Buying Bitcoin?

 There are several payment methods available for buying, which reflects the increasing popularity of this cryptocurrency token.
 However, it’s important to note that these can differ depending on your location, so you must take this into consideration.

 The reputation of PayPal has soared in recent years, and the digital payment system is now entrenched as part of the mainstream financial architecture.

 PayPal is fairly reasonable in terms of fees, but there might be cheaper options available, so you should certainly shop around.
-PayPal is great for bulk purchases if this is what you require.
+If you require bulk purchases, a great option is to buy Bitcoin with Paypal.

 Another issue with PayPal is that it will not necessarily be offered by all brokers.
 PayPal payment options are increasingly common, but the platform is not yet as ubiquitous as debit and credit cards.